-What is a Research Paper Thesis?
+What is a Thesis in a Research Paper?

 “A thesis statement is a declarative sentence that asserts the position a paper will be taking.
 This statement should be both specific and arguable.
 Generally, the thesis statement will be placed at the end of the first paragraph of your paper.
 The remainder of your paper will support this thesis.”